eidheim/Simple-WebSocket-Server/README.md

 Before running, an RSA private key (server.key) and an SSL certificate (server.crt) must be created.
 Follow, for instance, the instructions given here (for a self-signed certificate): http://www.akadia.com/services/ssh_test_certificate.html

-Then to run the server: ./wss_examples
+Then to run the server and client examples: ./wss_examples